Tiledesk/.github/profile/README.md

 # Tiledesk: open-source Agentic-AI Operating System

-Welcome to Tiledesk, the ultimate open-source hub for developers building Agentic-AI automations.
+Welcome to Tiledesk, the ultimate open-source platform for developers building Agentic-AI automations.

 Tiledesk offers all you need to build your enterprise Agentic-AI solutions enabling scalable and fully automated workflows in minutes.
-Ready for real-world use cases across Support, Operations and more with Visual flow designer, Multi-agents, humans in the loop, Model Context Protocol (MCP) support, native RAGs, APIs and more!
+Ready for real-world use cases across Support, Operations and more, with Visual Automations Designer, Multi-agents, humans in the loop (HITL), Model Context Protocol (MCP) support, native RAGs, APIs and more!

-Tiledesk empowers you to create intelligent AI agents and automate conversations and workflows seamlessly across multiple channels, including WhatsApp, websites, Facebook and more.
+Tiledesk empowers you to create intelligent AI agents and automate conversations and workflows seamlessly across multiple channels, including WhatsApp, websites, Facebook, Email and more.
-With our open-core platform licensed under MIT, you can build, customize, and self-host solutions tailored to your specific needs.
+With our open-core platform licensed under MIT, you can build, customize, and self-host LLM AI solutions tailored to your specific needs.

 The Open-source version of Tiledesk includes all you need to run your open-source LLM models and RAGs safe into your own data center or private cloud.